 Putnam Valley is a somewhat small town located in the state of New York.
 With a population of 11,628 people and two constituent neighborhoods, Putnam Valley is the 161st largest community in New York.

-Putnam Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Putnam Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Putnam Valley is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Putnam Valley who work in management occupations (12.50%), office and administrative support (12.16%), and teaching (10.42%).
+There are especially a lot of people living in Putnam Valley who work in office and administrative support (12.38%), management occupations (11.93%), and teaching (10.61%).

 Also of interest is that Putnam Valley has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Putnam Valley has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Putnam Valley, a lot of people use the train to get to work every day though Putnam Valley is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Putnam Valley is English.
 Other important languages spoken here include Spanish and Other Indo-European.